Winning cybersecurity warfare is the ultimate millstone for CISOs

 Which group will have the advantage is split, Lacey said.

-Healthcare cybersecurity teams will be better off than the attackers at what he called "the first level" where there is a cribbed understanding of cybersecurity.
+Healthcare cybersecurity teams will be better off than the attackers at what he called "the first level" -- in a cribbed view of overall security risk.

-"It gives us more tooling than it gives them because our data will be able to figure out more complicated relationships of data than we would otherwise," he said.
+"It gives us more tooling than it gives them because our data will be able to figure out more complicated relationships of data than we would otherwise," he said, adding by email, "We defenders will enjoy the benefits of our ability to train our monitoring systems to better identify attacks.

 Andrea Fox is senior editor of Healthcare IT News.